Take a look at our anti-theft tips and see how you can protect your laptop from theft and permanent loss.

 This tip applies especially when transitioning from one location to another, whether going from your office to your car, or from your school to the bus, etc.

 While bag snatching is relatively rare, there is no need to tempt the bad guys and give them ideas.
 A laptop is a form of mobile device, it’s one advantage it has over a desktop PC.
 We are not suggesting you don’t utilize its mobility, we just recommend you use a nondescript bag, whether a backpack or a messenger bag or any other bag which doesn’t announce expensive electronic device contained within.

 This one sounds easy, never leave your laptop out in the open.
 Most people understand they shouldn’t leave a laptop visible in a car – locked or unlocked.
 Likewise we realize we shouldn’t leave it lying on a table at the library or coffee shop.
 However, sometimes we forget this, it is easy to make a mistake and leave it unattended.
 We are easily distracted and unfortunately it can only take one mistake, so the hard part is remembering.

 If you find you repeatedly make this mistake, you could consider an item finder.
 While they are principally designed to avoid losing keys they can be used for laptops.
 It comprises 2 partner parts, 1 part you keep on your person, while the other part you keep with your laptop or laptop bag.
 If the 2 units become separated an alarm will sound.
-This item finder - commissions earned, could be attached to your cable lock.
+This item finder, could be attached to your cable lock.